 Restaurants, for many, are crucial right now.
 While some people are using these restrictions to learn new dishes or rekindle their love for cooking, that’s just not realistic for many people—particularly parents—who may be working at home while also homeschooling their children due to school closures.
 And let’s not forget the workers on the frontlines: hospital staff who are working around the clock and wouldn’t have time to eat were it not for restaurants supplying meals.

 But is there a risk of catching coronavirus from food takeout or delivery?
 The food itself, as long as it’s cooked according to standard safety practices, is not an issue.
-Resources provided by North Carolina State University compiled from Center for Disease Control (CDC) research suggest that coronavirus, which causes COVID-19, is not “well-suited” to infect humans through the digestive tract and it’s likely that your stomach acid would render the virus inactive, if say, a sick employee sneezed near your stir-fry.
+CDC research suggests that the coronavirus which causes COVID-19 is not able to infect humans through the digestive tract.
+If a sick employee handled food, it’s likely that stomach acid would render the virus inactive.

 A recent National Institutes of Health study published in the New England Journal of Medicine did find that COVID-19 could be detected up to 24 hours on cardboard and up to two to three days on plastic, both of which are used to package food for delivery.
 However, the CDC, Food and Drug Association (FDA), and Department of Agriculture (USDA) have found no evidence that coronavirus is spread through food or food packaging and consider this very low risk.
 They do know that the virus is spread through respiratory droplets that can be transmitted through close contact with someone who is infected.

 “It may be possible that a person can get coronavirus by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads,” according to CDC FAQ.